Daily life

 Olive Young (oliveyoung.co.kr) is the Korean cosmetics and skincare chain.
 Both online and physical stores; in-store is often easier for foreign residents.

 Subway Korea route apps (also bundled into Naver Map and KakaoMap) are reliable.
-The official Seoul Metropolitan Rapid Transit site is mostly relevant for live disruption notices.
+Seoul Metro, the merged operator since the 2017 combination of Seoul Metro and Seoul Metropolitan Rapid Transit, publishes live disruption notices.

 Money, banking, remittance